zhanxw/rvtests/README.md

 (##) In trait column, B or Q stand for binary or quantitative trait, respectively.

 (###) This is an experimental feature.
-This method requires LD-pruned gneotype data in the binary PLINK format specified by `--boltPlink`.
+This method requires LD-pruned genotype data in the binary PLINK format specified by `--boltPlink`.
 A minimal example to run BOLT-LMM based score tests is: `rvtest --inVcf $inputVCFfile --boltPlink $binaryPlinkPrefix --pheno $phenotype --meta bolt`.
 To prune your genotype data, an example command line is `plink --vcf $inputVCFFile --maf 0.05 --indep-pairwise 50 5 0.5 --make-bed $binaryPlinkPrefix`.
 Please note RVTESTS additionally prohibit duplicated rs IDs in the PLINK BIM file.
 To remove duplications, you can list all duplicated `cut -f2 $binaryPlinkBIMfile|sort |uniq -d > duplicate.rsid`, and then use `plink --vcf $inputVCFFile --maf 0.05 --indep-pairwise 50 5 0.5 --exclude duplicate.rsid --make-bed $binaryPlinkPrefix`.
+An example script to run BOLT-LMM model can be found under `example/experimental` directory.

 The above models are suitable to generate summary statistics which can be later meta-analyzed (see [Dajiang Liu (2014) Nature Genetics](http://www.nature.com/ng/journal/v46/n2/abs/ng.2852.html)).
 Rvtests implemented the above methods and the results can be further analyzed by RareMetals ([link](http://genome.sph.umich.edu/wiki/RareMETALS)) for quantitative trait and RareMetals2 ([link](http://genome.sph.umich.edu/wiki/RareMETALS2)).